Have you ever asked yourself, “what is a detached house? Is it right for me?” This post is for you.

 When you buy a single-family home, you own the parcel of land that the house sits on.

-This entails that whether you live on an acre or a zero-lot-line property, you get the entire lot, including the front, back, and side yards.
+Whether you live on an acre or a zero-lot-line property, you get the entire lot, including the front, back, and side yards.

 Access Points